sahanpasindu99/todo-app-reactjs-redux-with-dark-mode/README.md

 # Todo App

-A simple Todo app built with ReactJS and Redux for user and task management.
+A authenticated Todo app built with ReactJS and Redux for user and task management.
 This application uses bcrypt for password management and local storage for persisting data.

 ## Features